printesoi/e-factura-go/README.md

   XML (maybe checking with the tools provided by mfinante).
 - [ ] Godoc and more code examples.
 - [ ] Test coverage
-- [ ] Support full OAuth2 authentication flow for the client, not just passing the initial token.
-This however will be tricky to implement properly since the OAuth2 app registered in the ANAF developer profile must have a fixed list of HTTPS redirect URLs and the redirect URL used for creating the OAuth2 config must exactly matche one of the URLs.

 ## Contributing ##